pydio/pydio-doc-admin-guide/1_installation_guide/1_install_pydio/2_debian.md

 ## Ubuntu 14.04

-TODO
+Stop apache if it is running

+    sudo service apache2 stop

+Install the main PPA for PHP

+    sudo apt-get install -yq software-properties-common
+    sudo add-apt-repository ppa:ondrej/php
+    sudo apt-get update

+Now, install pydio

+    sudo apt-get install pydio
+    sudo apt-get install pydio-all
+    sudo apt-get install pydio-enterprise

+Enable the correct apache php module - Note that by default, php5 is installed on Ubuntu 14.04, so these instructions are enabling the php5 module version that Pydio is compatible with.
+If you have already installed php7 or are in the process of setting up php7, then you can invert the parameters :

+    a2enmod php5
+    a2dismod php7.0

+Restart apache

+    sudo service apache2 restart

 ## UPGRADING FROM PREVIOUS VERSION

 ### Update Database

 If you are updating from version 6, you will have to manually update the database.
 Get the upgrade script and apply it to your DB as follow:

     wget https://raw.githubusercontent.com/pydio/pydio-core/develop/dist/php/7.0.1.mysql
     mysql -u DB_USER -p DB_NAME < 7.0.1.mysql

 Select the correct db type if it's not mysql (`7.0.1.pgsql`, `7.0.1.sqlite`)

 ### [Debian 7] Manually update Apache configuration

 During upgrade, package manager may not have updated the apache configuration.
 Look inside /etc/apache2/conf.d/, you must see a symbolic link from pydio.conf to /etc/pydio/apache2.2.conf.
 Unlink and replace the symlink with /etc/pydio/apache2.conf.

 You can test that a shared link (https://yourserver/pydio/public/linkHash) is working.